Ford Puma ST Review & Prices

 Space in the back seats

-It’s a shame that the rear seats are basically the same shape as the standard Puma’s, without any added raciness, but they are at least covered in the same upholstery as the fronts.
+It’s a shame that the rear seats are basically the same shape as the standard Puma’s, without any added raciness, but they are at least covered in the same suede upholstery as the fronts.

 Despite the chunkier seats in front, there isn’t much effect on rear seat space, which is decent; a couple of six footers could sit behind themselves without too many complaints.
-Those front seats don’t have integrated headrests, either, so they don’t block the view out from the rear as much.
-The Puma isn’t the widest SUV around, though, so an adult in the middle seat would really struggle for shoulder room, while headroom isn’t overly generous either.

-The rear door bins are big enough to hold a small-ish bottle and you can get some netted cubbies on the back of the front seats.
-Not hugely practical, then, but you get the basics.
+It isn’t the widest SUV around, so an adult in the middle seat struggles for shoulder room, while headroom isn’t overly generous either.
+The rear door bins are big enough to hold a regular bottle and you get some pockets on the back of the front seats.

 Boot space